Chicago-Area Albums of the Mid 60s to Early 1970s

 latter featuring a pitiful guitar solo break.
 But at least it

-has audible guitar; producer Bill Traut did his usual thing of
+has audible guitar; producer Bill Traut consigned the guitar

-consigning the guitar to the background, and layering on horns or
+to the background as usual, layering on horns or

-very strong lead vocalist, and the group winds up doing a lot of
+a strong lead vocalist, and so the Breed does a lot of

-alright group vocals or using overdubs.
-Maybe the fact that
+just-alright group vocals or using overdubs.
+Maybe the fact

-was also their lead guitarist has something to do with their lack of
+was their "lead guitarist" has something to do with their lack

 lead guitar.
 This is one of those groups where the fact that